buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/Types/IfcTrackElementTypeEnum.md

 # IfcTrackElementTypeEnum

-Enumeration of Track Elements types.
+Enumeration of Track Elements types.<!-- end of definition -->

 ## Items